sourcemeta/awesome-jsonschema/README.md

 - (2021) [Configuring Umbraco on .NET Core - JSON Schema](https://www.youtube.com/watch?v=rpUg-oySw8g) - Configuring Umbraco on .NET Core with JSON Schema-powered autocompletions for appsettings.json using SchemaStore
 - (2021) [JSON Schema Validation in Postman](https://www.youtube.com/watch?v=8BfshV5n6ac) - An tutorial of performing JSON Schema validation in Postman in API tests
+- (2019) [JSON Schema Validation: How to Validate JSON Schema with Postman?](https://www.youtube.com/watch?v=X072eKtOIio) - An introduction to JSON Schema and how to use it in Postman
 - (2020) [What is JSON Schema](https://www.youtube.com/watch?v=kK-_gL7Vsc0) - A basic introduction to JSON Schema showing how to auto-generate JSON Schema document from an existing JSON document
-- (2019) [JSON Schema Validation: How to Validate JSON Schema with Postman?](https://www.youtube.com/watch?v=X072eKtOIio) - An introduction to JSON Schema and how to use it in Postman
 - (2019) [What is a JSON Schema?
 Generate, Modify, and Understand a JSON Schema: Example](https://www.youtube.com/watch?v=hGXxXyJmaUo) - An in-depth introduction to JSON Schema including auto-generating JSON Schema documents using QuickType.io

 ## Tools

 - (C++) [RapidJSON](https://rapidjson.org/md_doc_schema.html) - The RapidJSON C++ JSON implementation includes a built-in JSON Schema validator for JSON Schema Draft v4
 - (Java) [Eclipse Vert.x](https://vertx.io/docs/vertx-json-schema/java/) - The Eclipse Vert.x JVM reactive application library provides an extendable and asynchronous JSON Schema implementation
+- (JavaScript) [Formly](https://formly.dev) - The Formly Angular form generator supports generating forms using JSON Schema
 - (JavaScript) [chai-json-schema](https://www.chaijs.com/plugins/chai-json-schema/) - Chai plugin with assertions to validate values against JSON Schema v4
 - (Rust) [jsonschema](https://docs.rs/jsonschema/0.8.0/jsonschema/) - A crate for performing fast JSON Schema validation.
 It is fast due to schema compilation into a validation tree, which reduces runtime costs for working with schema parameters